 I want to discuss another troubling aspect of Sober's talk.
 Throughout the talk he refers frequently to "evolutionary theory" or "the theory of evolution."
 This is consistent with the introduction by Robert Richards where he says they are considering "... the application of evolutionary theory to the humanities and social sciences" (27 sec).
 The title of Sober's talk is "Naturalism and Evolutionary Theory."

 What do they mean by "evolutionary theory"?
 To me, evolutionary theory means the kinds of things that are discussed in Stephen Jay Gould book "The Structure of Evolutionary Theory."
 It includes things like population genetics and the potential influence of genome size on the fixation of alleles.
 It includes things like species sorting and punctuated equilibria.
 It even includes speculation about selfish genes and the level of selection.

 Evolutionary theory does NOT include whether birds and dinosaurs share a recent common ancestor, the age of the Earth, the amount of junk DNA in our genome, or the causes of mutation.
 Those are interesting questions that bear on evolution but the answers to those questions are not a fundamental part of evolutionary theory.
 The are questions of scientific fact, in my opinion.

-Do philosophers like Elliot Sober agree with this distinction?
+Do philosophers like Elliott Sober agree with this distinction?
 I don't think so.
 The main point of Sober's talk is whether evolutionary theory can show that mutations are random.
 He concludes that evolutionary theory cannot conclusively prove that all mutations arose by chance; therefore, there's room for God-directed mutations as long as their frequency is indistinguishable from randomness.

 Sober has a paper that discusses this issue [Evolution without Naturalism].
 Here's the part that describes "evolutionary theory" (page 5).